-According to the above-mentioned literature, the researcher could determine that there is а relationship between the budgetary management process and organizational performance.
+According to the above-mentioned literature. the researcher could there determine is that relationship between the budgetary management process and organizational performance.
 But the impact levels are different according to their studies in various research areas.
 The relationships variables between are also somewhat varied.
-Hence there is no clear idea on the impact of budgetary management process on organizational performance and what kind of relationship among variables.
+Hence there is no clear idea on the impact of budgetary management process on organizational performance what kind of relationship among variables.
 According to the available research articles in the Sri Lankan context, there is a limited number of studies that carried out to find the impact of budgetary management processes on organizational performance in SMEs.
-When considering international context although there is a number of researches related to the impact of budgetary processes management on performance, but they are not related to the SME sector.
-And also there is a limited number of studies related to the impact of budgetary coordination. monitoring, and communication on organizational Therefore performance. the researcher intends to carry out research to fill this research gap by identifying the impact of budgetary management processes on organizational performance in SMEs in Hambantota District.
+When considering international context although there is a number of researches related to the impact of budgetary management processes performance, but they are related to the SME sector.
+And also there is a limited number of studies related to the impact of budgetary coordination, monitoring, communication on organizational performance.
+Therefore the researcher intends to carry out research to fill this research gap by identifying the impact of budgetary management processes on organizational performance in SMEs in Hambantota District.